 Offers a basic overview of the communication discipline and emphasizes the skills development of best communication practices in different contexts.
 Topics to be covered include intra- and interpersonal communication, small group processes, non-verbal communication, culture, and public expression.
-Prerequisites: RD30, RD90, or designated placement test score; WR115 (may be taken concurrently).
+Prerequisites: RD90 or WR91, or designated placement test score; WR115 (may be taken concurrently).